 KMS is committed to physician wellness

-Through our Professionals' Health Program, we protect the health of Kansans and promote medical excellence by seeking early identification, rehabilitation, and treatment of physicians affected by mental/emotional disorders, physical health, substance use disorders, disruptive behaviors, and other life circumstances that affect medical competency.
+Through our Professionals' Health Program–also known as PHP–we protect the health of Kansans and promote medical excellence by seeking early identification, rehabilitation, and treatment of physicians affected by mental/emotional disorders, physical health, substance use disorders, disruptive behaviors, and other life circumstances that affect medical competency.

 Click on a topic below for additional information.